If You Want to Sing Out, Sing Out: Overview

-The first official soundtrack album to the film was released in December 2007, by Vinyl Films Records, as a vinyl-only limited edition release of 2500 copies.
-It contained a 30-page oral history of the making of the film, the most extensive series of interviews yet conducted on Harold and Maude.
+The first 'true' soundtrack album to the film was released in December 2007, by Vinyl Films Records, as a vinyl-only limited edition release of 2500 copies, which were "snapped up right away."
+It contained an extensive 30-page oral history of the making of the film, as well as a 7" inch of "Sing Out" and "Don't Be Shy".